How To Do Payroll in Massachusetts: What Every Employer Needs To Know

 More than $1,201 but less than $25,000

-Before the 15th day of the next month, with the exceptions of March, June, September, and December.
-These months are due on the last day of the next month.
+Before the 15th day of the next month, with the exceptions of March, June, Sept. and Dec.—for these months, filing is due on the last day of the next month.

 You can report your taxes online through the MassTaxConnect website.

-You also must register with the Department of Unemployment Assistance (DUA) in order to submit wage and employment reports as well as pay unemployment insurance contributions.
+Additionally, you must register with the Department of Unemployment Assistance (DUA) to submit wage and employment reports and pay unemployment insurance contributions.
 You can use the instructions and user registration guide for help.

 Massachusetts Payroll Laws, Taxes & Regulations